 The stratigraphic variables (unitthick, contactnear, goodlith) and modeltemp appear to be relatively minor controls on the clustering of wells (Figure 5) as compared to the faulting related variables described above.
 Still, contactnear is the cluster C variable and cluster C contains four of the five injection wells.
 Cluster C is defined by high S3 values (Figure 4) so the cluster C wells, including the injection wells, are differentiated by being near to geologic contacts relative to the other wells.
 Matrix permeability along geologic contacts may be an important component in the injectivity of the injection wells. unitthick and goodlith are cluster A and D variables, respectively.
 These clusters are dominated by non-productive wells, indicating that neither thick geologic units (unitthick) nor a thick section of the Miocene mafic to intermediate volcanic rocks which the shallow (~300-600 m depth) production wells produce from (i.e., the goodlith variable) differentiate production or injection wells from non-productive wells.
 These two geologic factors are therefore not likely important controls on the permeability in the hydrothermal reservoir.
 The occurrence of the reservoir in the Miocene mafic to intermediate volcanic rocks, is probably more a factor of the fault system (and fault step-over) that cuts through this stratigraphic sequence rather than characteristics of the lithologic unit itself. modeltemp also has relatively little control on the clustering of the wells.
 Figure 5 shows that modeltemp has very low values for all signals and is not associated with any particular cluster, or production or injection wells more so than non-productive wells.
 This is probably because the entire Brady area is relatively hot at shallow (<750 m) depths.
 The existing temperature data, and the 3D temperature model calculated from it, are apparently insufficient to distinguish areas of advective heat transport (by hydrothermal circulation) from areas of conductive transport of heat.

-Geologic controls on hydrothermal thermal processes at Brady
+Geologic controls on hydrothermal processes at Brady

 In addition to the eight production wells in cluster B, there are six of the thirty-two non-productive wells (~19%) in cluster B. Though this is less than if the non-productive wells were evenly distributed between the four clusters, the fact that there are a significant number of non-productive wells in cluster B underscores the challenge of differentiating volumes of the subsurface that host hydrothermal circulation from volumes that do not.
 Still, the clustering of the production wells suggests geologic-based variables used in the analysis, particularly faults, faultdense, faultintdense, normal, dilation, and coulomb, can effectively distinguish productive areas from amongst the much greater volume of the subsurface that is non-productive.